AjengAlyaK/restapi-greenway/docs/README.md

 # GreenWay API

-This is REST API for GreenWay App.
+This is dummy API for GreenWay App.
+This API was made for Capstone Project Dicoding SIB 6 React and Backend Developer 6